JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 DocTestSetup = nothing
 ```

-The first thing we need to do is to create an `Environment`, i.e. an instance of `Simulation`.
-The macro `@process` with as argument a call to the car process function creates a process generator that is started and added to the environment automatically.
+The first thing we need to do is to create an environment, e.g. an instance of `Simulation`.
+The macro `@process` having as argument a car process function call creates a process that is initialised and added to the environment automatically.

 Note, that at this time, none of the code of our process function is being executed.
 Its execution is merely scheduled at the current simulation time.

-The `Process` returned by the `@process` macro can be used for process interactions (we will cover that in the next section, so we will ignore it for now).
+The `Process` returned by the `@process` macro can be used for process interactions.

 Finally, we start the simulation by calling `run` and passing an end time to it.